WilliamBianchi61/automation_Estimation/README.md

 Src directoy
 - Main -- will start all the functions, and load data
-- Product_Fit -- complete the checks that the products fit within the system
+- Product_Fit -- complete the checks that the products fit within the system -- add unit selector
 - Data _filter -- need this to be variable having the ability to add new filter points
 - Bin count -- actually collate the data and use the the products volumes and stock holding to generate the bin count for AS
 - TUI -- simplist terminal interface to speed up getting results